aakashadesara/TinovationWebsite/README.md

 TinovationWebsite
 =================

-The newest version of the website is on tinvation.org
+The tinovation website is now a different design.
+Has a mongodb database.
+Check it out @ tinovation.org.